LivePersonInc/developer-center/pages/documents/account-configuration/meta-data/Methods/audittrail.md

   </tr>
   <tr>
     <td>Authorization</td>
     <td>Contains token string to allow request authentication and authorization.
-See the doc for more details.</td>
+See the introduction doc for more details.</td>
   </tr>
 </table>